-The Panel Chair, or member designated by the Panel Chair, will prepare a written decision, providing reasons, for each appeal, in accordance with an established decision outline (Appendix "D").
-As an internal guideline, decisions will be drafted and provided to the Panel Clerk within one week following the hearing.
-In the event that this timeline cannot be achieved, the Panel Chair is requested to contact the Board Chair.
+The panel chair, or member designated by the panel chair, will prepare a written decision, providing reasons for each appeal, in accordance with an established decision outline (appendix C - record of decision).
+As an internal guideline, decisions will be drafted and provided to the panel clerk within two weeks following the hearing.
+If this timeline cannot be achieved, the panel chair is requested to contact the panel clerk for the particular session.

 Panel members should take notes during the hearing process.
-The Panel Clerk will be available to assist the Board during the decision-making process by providing a summary of the proceedings and to document any additional information and/or decision.
-The Panel Clerk will also have the recording available to Panel members following the hearings.
-Panel Clerks and Board of Revision support staff will also provide administrative/secretarial support.
+The panel clerk will be available to assist the board during the decision-making process by providing a summary of the proceedings and to document any additional information and/or decision.
+The panel clerk will also have the recording available to panel members following the hearings.
+Panel clerks and board of revision support staff will also provide administrative support.